modelica/ModelicaSpecification/RationaleMCP/0031/Flat-Modelica-requirements.md

 - Arrays.
 - Component declarations (with both public and protected visibility).
   - Comment (@mtiller): It doesn't seem very flat if we preserve (potentially deeply nested) components instances
+  - Comment (@harmanpa): This should be changed to Component declarations of the scalar types, record and enumeration types, and arrays of each; not hierarchical.
+Component declarations have dot-notation names.
   - Remove (that is, expand) records?
 - Equations and algorithms, both scalar, array-valued, and record-valued.
 - Optional source locations for use in error messages.
    - Add this to the formal grammar?
 If so, this will require some thought in order to be flexible and precise enough without interfering with too much with the rest of the grammar.
-   - Add this as standard annotations?
-Already supported by current grammar. (@mtiller)
+   - Comment (@mtiller): Add this as standard annotations?
+Already supported by current grammar.
+   - Comment (@harmanpa): Agreed as that also allows other meta-data.
+Unfortunately having `annotation(__something_LineNumber=12)` on every statement could become quite verbose.
 - Documentation strings.
 - Vendor-specific annotations.
   - Comment (@mtiller): So annotations are present in the grammar but all annotations except vendor annotations are stripped.
 If the concern is bloat from annotations that are no longer relevant in the flattened form (*e.g.,* graphical annotations), why not identify what gets excluded vs. what gets included? (see comment about source locations above)
+  - Comment (@harmanpa): I agree, I'd like to be able to put arbitary meta-data in.
 - All variabilities, but constant evaluation of parameters is not allowed.
 (For example, this guarantees that all parameters will remain parameters if a Flat Modelica model is exported to an FMU for Model Exchange.)
   - Comment (@mtiller): The semantics of this are unclear.
 When you say constant evaluation, do you mean constant folding?
 What about `final` parameters?
 Should those be parameters in an FMU?
 I wouldn't think so.
 It seems like they should just be `output`s.
 - List of all `parameter` variables that were treated as `constant` due to use in _parameter expressions_, the `Evaluate=true` annotation, or subject to constant evaluation during flattening for other reasons.